joekir/joekir.github.io/_posts/2016-12-03-introducing-elfin.md

 ### Conclusion

-Services like MarkMonitor can be very expensive and actually not comprohensive in acquiring all the domains that attackers may use to phish your customers.
+Services like MarkMonitor can be very expensive and actually not comprehensive in acquiring all the domains that attackers may use to phish your customers.
 Instead I implore you to **go try elfin** (**it's free** ††) and see what homoglyph domain variants it can find for you!

 **[https://elfin.josephkirwin.com](https://elfin.josephkirwin.com){:target="_blank"}**